 - Preheat oven to 450°F. Coat bottom of a 13x9" roasting pan with 2 tablespoons of olive oil, set aside.

-- In a large bowl add the ground beef, eggs, ricotta, breadcrumbs, herbs and seasonings.
+- In a large bowl add the ground beef, eggs, ricotta, parmesan cheese, breadcrumbs, herbs and seasonings.
 Mix thoroughly by hand.

 - By hand or scoop, make 24 to 28 meatballs about the size of a golf ball.
 Stack them tightly in the baking dish so all sides are touching.